qiita-spots/qiita/qiita_pet/support_files/doc/README.md

     pip install Sphinx sphinx-bootstrap-theme

-To build the documentation, assuming you are at the top-level qiita
+To build the documentation (assuming you have a working installation of Qiita):

-directory:
+    qiita pet webserver

-    cd doc
+Or alternatively you can (assuming you are at the top-level Qiita folder):

-    make html
+    make -C qiita_pet/support_files/doc html

 The built HTML documentation will be at ```build/html/index.html```.